 - Proceed cautiously!!!
 I am being completely honest when I say people can’t stop at one piece because this Mom’s Lemon Butter Bundt Cake is that GOOD.

-- I recommend buying about 6-8 larger lemons to yield enough zest for both the cake and glaze.
+- I recommend buying about 6-8 larger lemons to yield enough zest for the cake.

 - Make the glaze the minute you pull the cake out of the oven and while it is cooling.
 Once the glaze is made poke wholes on the top of the cake while it is still in the pan.
 Pour the glaze all over the cake and let it cool completely before removing.